 "Interest Rate" means, for any date, two percent over the per annum rate of interest announced as the "Prime Rate" from time to time for commercial loans by Citibank, N. A. as established by the administrative body of such bank charged with the responsibility of establishing such rate, as same may change from time to time; provided, the Interest Rate shall never exceed the maximum lawful rate permitted by applicable law.

 "Letter of Credit" means an irrevocable standby letter of credit established by a Party (the "Account Party") and issued or confirmed in a form and by a commercial bank acceptable to the Party in whose favor it is issued (the "Beneficiary Party").

+“Liquidated Damages” means, in relation to a given Transaction, the amount to be paid by the Party that is in default of its obligations thereunder to the Party not in default thereof, such amount to be calculated in accordance with Article 3 of this Agreement unless the Parties have expressly set out different provisions pertaining to Liquidated Damages in the Confirmation Notice, Transaction Agreement or recording pertaining to that Transaction.

 "Material Adverse Change" means (i) with respect to Customer, Customer's Guarantor shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor's Corporation below BBB- or (ii) with respect to Company, Enron Corp. shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor's Corporation below BBB-.